 How to change the lock screen clock on Android 12

-Since you cannot change your lock screen clock on Android 12, you have to suffice with making minor adjustments to it to change the way the clock looks on your Pixel device.
-Here are a few ways how:
+If you want to change the lock screen clock on Android 12, you will have to follow any of the methods below on your Pixel device.

 Instead of a row each for the hour and minute digits, the clock on the lock screen will now be a single row affair, replacing the original positions of the weather and date elements.
 These elements will now be visible below the smaller clock module and will be followed by all the notifications present on the screen.